tordanik/OSM2World/README.md

 # Compiling

-run `ant jar` in the project root
+Run `mvn package` in the project root.

-run `ant dist` if you want zip files as the ones provided on the download page